 The high vertical lift gives the Southwest Butte and its neighbors varied ecological gradation ranging from hot canyon grasslands, through open pine savannahs to moist mixed conifer forests followed by cool lodgepole pine forest before the high parklands of subalpine fir and whitebark pine.
 High elevation sage brush areas are also present with beautiful early season wildflowers.
 Such communities high in the mountains are unusual for the north portion of Idaho.
 There are also some high, cool basins dominated by subalpine fir and spruce as well.

 Another route into the area from Riggins goes east on the Salmon River Road for 9.5 miles to the mouth of Allison Creek.
 Turn left on the Allison Creek Road (Forest Service road 221) and follow it for 16.2 miles to the trailhead.
 There are a couple intersections to be aware of.
-About three miles after the road leaves the bottom of Allison Creek, turn left on the 535 road.
-After nearly four miles merge left (continue straight) on the 441 road and continue to the Southwest Butte trailhead.
+About 3 miles after the road leaves the bottom of Allison Creek, turn left on the 535 road.
+After nearly 4 miles, merge left (continue straight) on the 441 road and continue to the Southwest Butte trailhead.
 This will be about 0.1 mile before the turnoff to the Nut Basin highpoint.

-TRAIL ROUTE (Class 1+)
+Trail Route (Class 1+)